futurepaul/simple-voltage-demo/README.md

 # Lightning hackathon node starter guide

-If you're at a [Voltage-sponsored hackathon](https://app.voltage.cloud/satsx) ask for a hot deal on "free lightning nodes" to get the code.
+If you're at a Voltage-sponsored hackathon ask for a hot deal on "free lightning nodes" to get a coupon code.

 ## Create a node (or a couple)